jamiulalam18/event-verse/task_description.md

 2. Add at least 5 meaningful Github commits.
 Meaningful `readme.md` file containing your website name and a link to your live site.
 Add at least five bullet points mentioning different features and functionalities of your website.:x:

 3. Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
-Tablet responsive is optional.:x:
+Tablet responsive is optional.:white_check_mark:

 4. Explore the [AOS package](https://www.npmjs.com/package/aos) and implement it your Homepage.:white_check_mark: